daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 Before going any further please watch this awesome video [React in 7 Minutes](https://egghead.io/lessons/react-react-in-7-minutes) by John Lindquist.

 And while you are there, I highly recommend getting the **PRO** subscription ($24.99/month) to unlock over 94 React and [React Native](https://facebook.github.io/react-native/) video lessons.
 No, you will not become an expert just by watching these videos, but they are amazing at giving you short and straight to the point explanations on any particular topic.
-If you are on a budget, you can subscribe for 1 month, download all videos, then cancel your subscription at the end of the month.
+If you are on a budget, you can subscribe for 1 month, download all the videos, then cancel your subscription at the end of the month.
 Subscribing not only gives you access to React lessons, but also to [TypeScript](https://egghead.io/technologies/typescript), [Angular 2](https://egghead.io/technologies/angular2), [D3](https://egghead.io/technologies/d3), [ECMAScript 6](https://egghead.io/technologies/es6), [Node.js](https://egghead.io/technologies/node) and more.

-As an alternative, consider this highly rated course on Udemy — [Build Web Apps with React JS and Flux](https://www.udemy.com/learn-and-understand-reactjs/?couponCode=89527) by Stephen Grider.
-It contains over 71 videos and 10 hours of content that covers React, Flux, React Router, Firebase, Imgur API and more.
+**<i class="fa fa-hand-o-right"></i> Disclaimer:** I am not affiliated with *Egghead.io* and I do not get any commissions for referrals.

 While learning React, the biggest challenge for me was that it required a completely different thinking approach to building UIs.
 Which is why reading [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) guide is absolutely a must for anyone who is starting out with React.